-Brace yourselves, Chicago: Jack Frost has made his presence known.
+Brace yourself for the winter season.
+Jack Frost has made his presence known.
 We use our homes as refuge from the bitter cold, but in our efforts to stay warm, we often neglect other things we could be doing to keep our houses functioning properly in frigid temperatures.
 Plumbing is an area that often takes a hit when the temperature starts to drop.
 To help you prevent damage to your living space, we have created an outline of ways to prevent pipes from freezing in the winter season.

 Preventing Frozen Pipes

-To prevent prozen pipes in your home, it's best practice to keep all water supply piping away from the outside walls.
-If there’s no way around it, and you have to retain them outside, it's important to utilize proper insulation to prevent frozen pipes.
+To prevent frozen pipes in your home, it's best practice to keep all water supply piping away from the outside walls.
+If there is no way around it, and you have to retain them outside, it's important to utilize proper insulation to prevent frozen pipes.
 This can be done simply with antifreeze pipe jackets.

-It’s also wise to insulate pipes in all other unheated areas where cold air could intrude: crawl spaces, basement, attic, and garage.
+It’s also wise to insulate pipes in all other unheated areas where cold air could intrude such as crawl spaces, basements, attics, and garages.
 Resolve any drafts from doors or windows through weatherstripping, sweeps, film, insulated curtains, or a door snake.
-Closing all your doors and sealing drafts will keep warm air circulating throughout your house and help keep indoor piping from freezing.
+Closing all your doors and sealing drafts will keep warm air circulating throughout your house and help prevent your indoor pipes from freezing.